When are your school programs available?

 Yes!
 All schools and organized groups must book in advance.
 Please note that self-guiding visits are open only to high school students because certain exhibits may not be appropriate for visitors under 12 years of age

 Can we visit the Museum on our own before or after our school program?

 Yes, your $5 school booking per student includes your program plus one hour on your own in the Museum to visit the Israel Asper Tower of Hope, other galleries or the Museum Boutique.
 However, certain exhibits may not be appropriate for visitors under 12 years of age.

 I want to bring several classes to the Museum at the same time.
 Can this be accommodated?

 The Museum can accommodate several groups of students at the same time.
-The maximum number of students per program is 36 as there are capacity limitations around certain exhibits and interactives.
+The maximum number of students per program varies between 18 to 25 students as there are capacity limitations around certain exhibits and interactives.
 If the group is larger, we recommend that you call us to discuss options (e.g. staggered start times, self-guided tours, switching morning and afternoon groups, etc.).
 Contact us at 204-289-2253 or email us at education [at] humanrights.ca.

 Can I take my school group to the Israel Asper Tower of Hope?

 Yes, you can take your group to the Israel Asper Tower of Hope.
 Your $5 school booking per student includes your program plus one hour on your own in the Museum to visit the Israel Asper Tower of Hope, other galleries or the Museum Boutique.
 For safety reasons, school groups must be accompanied by adult supervisors in the Tower.
 Please note that the Tower has limited capacity, so access is not guaranteed at busy times.